Using the C preprocessor

 debug_line tables using the information in the

 Preprocessing an assembly language source file

-The following example shows the command that you write to preprocess and assemble a file, source.S.
-The example also passes the compiler options to define a macro that is called
+The following example shows the command you write to preprocess and assemble a file, source.S.
+The example also passes the compiler options to define a macro called

 Preprocessing an assembly language source file manually

-In this example, the preprocessor outputs a file that is called preprocessed.S, and armasm assembles it.
+In this example, the preprocessor outputs a file called preprocessed.S, and armasm assembles it.